khanhnhan1512/Final-Project-DS-Programming/README.md

 #### **_03. Meaningful questions:_**

-- Question 1: What makes song popular?
+- Question 1: What makes song popular? 📈

-- Question 2: Which makes Taylor Swift's songs become well-known and attract billions of people around the world
+- Question 2: Which makes Taylor Swift's songs become well-known and attract billions of people around the world? ️🎤

-- Question 3:
+- Question 3: How has music evolved over the years? 📈

-- Question 4:
+- Question 4:In the top 5 artists with the highest number of streams on Spotify, what are the similarities and differences in the features of their songs?🔝

 #### **_04. Planning:_**